ducky4life/web-autocorrector/README.md

 - [x] import from/export to file
 - [x] custom dictionary support
 - [ ] queryable api
-- [ ] separate by spaces instead of commas
+- [x] separate by both spaces and newlines instead of commas